RISCV-MYTH-WORKSHOP/RISC-V-Core/README.md

 [10]:https://en.wikipedia.org/wiki/Toolchain
 # Table of Contents

+# Conclusion

+This project was done as a part of the RISC-V based MYTH (Microprocessor for You in Thirty Hours) workshop conducted by Kunal Ghosh and Steve Hoover.
+The current project implements almost the entire RV32I base instruction set.
+We capable of executing all RISC-V instructions in four cycles with easy pipelining using Transaction-Level Verilog.
+TL-Verilog not only reduces your code size significantly but allows us to freely declare signals without explicitly declaring them (just like Python does compare to C).
+In addition, we can generate Verilog/SystemVerilog code from TL-Verilog in Makerchip IDE which using Sandpiper complier.
+Future work involves modifying the current design to implement support for the remaining operations and also implementation of other standard extensions like M, F and D.

 # Acknowledgements
 All this wouldn't have been possible without a great set of mentors guiding throughout the workshop, few notable mentions below